A half-hour drive from Rome, you will reach the beautiful Lake Bracciano and feel like you are in another world.

 The Marmottans raised goats, sheep, cows, and pigs in small numbers.
 Several varieties of crops like barley and wheat were cultivated by them and they collected the other crops from the woods—including opium poppies.
 It is known that these settlers also cultivated flax in order to make linen from it.
 The area is quite interesting for those who are interested in archaeology and ancient cultures since La Marmotta is known to be one of the oldest settlements in the region.

 If you’re fleeing Rome then you’ll want to head to Bracciano – whether for a few weeks or a few days you won’t be bored here.
-From sailing to canoeing, sunbathing to exploring the lake and the villages that surround it offer much to see and do.
+From sailing to canoeing, sunbathing to exploring the lake, its traditions and the villages that surround it offer much to see and do.
 Also, if you’re looking for some outdoor activities at the lake, definitely consider cycling at Lake Bracciano.
 It can be an experience for life!